dcuartielles/temperature_chamber/docs/docs.md

 The communication protocol is JSON based.
 It includes standards for sending and receiving pings and handshakes, sending commands, receiving updates for test status & machine state as well as queueing and running defined benchmark tests and custom tests.

-## Tests
 To send tests from the Python application to be queued and run in the Temperature chamber, the user uploads a json file with meta data for the tests.
 The meta data consists of:

+## Tests
+- Tests are sent from the Python application to be queued and run in the Temperature Chamber.
+- Each test includes:
     - Test names as the key for each test.
-- An array of chamber sequences, each including keys and values for temperature and duration.
+    - An array of chamber sequences, each specifying a temperature and duration.
-- A path for the sketch that is to be uploaded to the board inside of the chamber.
+    - The path for the sketch to be uploaded to the board inside the chamber.
-- A string value of the expected serial output from the board inside of the chamber.
+    - A string value of the expected serial output from the board inside the chamber.

-These files are put in designated directories inside of the `tests` directory, alongside directories for sketches that are to be uploaded to the board inside of the chamber for each test configuration.
+Tests are defined in test configuration files, which are put in designated directories inside of the `tests` directory, alongside directories for sketches that are to be uploaded to the board inside of the chamber for each test configuration.

-### File structure for tests
+### File Structure for Tests
+Below is an example to showcase how tests should be placed inside the `tests` directory.
+In this example:
+- `alphabets` is a directory designated to a defined test suite.
+- `alphabet` and `alphabet_mathematical` are directories to store sketches that are to be compiled and uploaded to test boards as part of the current test suite.
+- `alphabet_test.json` is a test configuration file that specifies the tests that are to be run as part of the test suite.

 ```sh
 tests
 |-- alphabets